Phenol: Cumene process

 A route analogous to the cumene process begins with cyclohexylbenzene.
 It is oxidized to a hydroperoxide, akin to the production of cumene hydroperoxide.
 Via the Hock rearrangement, cyclohexylbenzene hydroperoxide cleaves to give phenol and cyclohexanone.
 Cyclohexanone is an important precursor to some nylons.

 Oxidation of benzene, toluene, cyclohexylbenzene

-The direct oxidation of benzene (C6H6) to phenol is theoretically possible and of great interest, but it has not been commercialized:
+The direct oxidation of benzene (C6H6) to phenol is possible, but it has not been commercialized: